Mongolian First League

 The Mongolian First League (also known as the Khurkhree National First League for sponsorship reasons) is the second-highest division of Mongolian football leagues.

 Foundation

 The Mongolia First League was founded in 2015 by the Mongolian Football Federation.

 The league started with the name Khurkhree First League, including the reference to the sponsor in the name, and the first edition was made up of the Continental FC team.

 Stadium

 Previously all First League matches were played at the MFF Football Centre.
 As of the 2022 season, some matches are now also played at the Khan-Uul Stadium.

+Current clubs

+Nine clubs compete in the league as of the 2025/2026 season.